langrenn-sprint/video-service/README.md

 # video-service
 A service to capture relevant video clips from an online camera.
+The service can run as workers in 3 modes
+### CAPTURE
-The service can run as workers in 3 modes Mode CAPTURE: Pure capture of a stream, save as video clips in configurable resolution and duration.
+Capture of a stream, save as video clips in configurable resolution and duration.
+### ENHANCE
-Mode ENHANCE: Post processing of output from mode CAPTURE.
+Post processing of output from mode CAPTURE.
 Only video clips with moving persons will be kept.
 Video clips will also be adapted so that clipping is done at appropriate time.
+### DETECT
-Mode DETECT: Line crossing detection.
+Line crossing detection.
 The service can run as stand alone worker or take input from worker CAPTURE or ENHANCE.
 Configuration from database (default values in global_settings.json) will always be shared between the workers wile each workers mode will be defined through environment (env) configuration.

-### Start service
-source .venv/bin/activate
-.venv/bin/python3 -m video_service.app
-Dependencies (services & db):
-docker compose up event-service user-service photo-service mongodb

-### Requirement for development
+## Requirement for development

 Install [uv](https://docs.astral.sh/uv/), e.g.: